 The setup guides for specific identity IdPs are below:

 - You will need administrative access to your respective IdP

 - You must be a Company Admin in Front

-- You must have the Scale plan with Front
+- You must have the Scale plan or above with Front

 Click the gear icon on the top right of Front and into the Company settings tab.
 Select Preferences and then Single Sign-On.
 Use the dropdown box to select SAML.